 It is such an amazing privilege to see Iceland from above.
 It was something that I wanted to do on my first visit to Iceland, but I couldn’t make it work with my schedule.
 Therefore, when I went back to Iceland, I was super keen to try to make it happen.

 Iceland’s landscape is a treasure trove of fascinating and beautiful geological features – volcanoes, glaciers and waterfalls.
 And many of which are wonderful to see on foot.
 But some are even more spectacular from the air.

 Of course, one way to see Iceland from the air is to use a drone for taking photos – something many people do in Iceland (don’t be surprised if there is a drone buzzing around at many scenic locations in Iceland!).
 However, as you may know from my posts on flying over Namibia and the Nazca Lines in Peru, I like to see stunning landscapes with my own eyes, if I can.

-During my most recent visit to Iceland, when I drove the Ring Road, I looked at a few options for scenic flights over Iceland, including from flightseeing.is.
+During my most recent visit to Iceland in the summertime, when I drove the Ring Road, I looked at a few options for scenic flights over Iceland, including flightseeing.is.
 However, in the end, I arranged a flight with a local pilot who specialises in flights for photography.
 We planned a flying route to take in a variety of the spectacular features of Iceland’s landscape.

 The flight was amazing, and whilst I did get a little sick on this flight, I still managed to get some amazing photographs.
 In this article, I will share 20 photos that I think will make you want to see Iceland from the air.